-Technical Brief

-Degaussing for Magnetic Media
+Degaussing for Magentic Media

 What is Degaussing?

-Degaussing is the process of reducing a remnant magnetic field on a hard disk drive or tape to zero, and is an alternative to physical media destruction methods such as shredding.
-Magnetic storage media such as floppy disks, magnetic tape, and magnetic hard drives are able to store data by aligning randomized magnetic particles into a readable pattern.
+Degaussing is the process of reducing a remnant magnetic field on a hard disk drive or tape to zero and is an alternative to physical media destruction methods such as shredding.

+Magnetic storage media such as floppy disks, magnetic tape, and magnetic hard drives can store data by aligning randomized magnetic particles into a readable pattern.
 This process happens when you save information to your Hard Disk Drive (HDD) or tape.

-Degaussing, if done with the proper type of equipment, re-randomizes these magnetic alignments so that the data cannot be reconstructed.
-NIST 800-88 and the Department of Defense have both approved of degaussing as a data destruction method.
-Why Degauss?
+Degaussing, if done with the proper type of equipment, rerandomizes these magnetic alignments so that the data cannot be reconstructed.
+NIST 800-88 and the Department of Defense have both approved degaussing as a data destruction method.